eonarheim/eonarheim.github.io/docs/actor.md

 <pre>actor.invisible</pre>
 -------------------

 Get or set the current visibility of an actor.
-If invisible is set to true then the actor will no longer be drawn, but will still receive updates.
+If 'invisible' is set to true, then the actor will no longer be drawn, but will still receive updates.

 <pre>actor.fixed</pre>